MyOrder/MyOrder-Payments-iOS-SDK/README.md

 Additionally, you can customize other MyOrder properties depending on your project needs:

-* `environment`: use `MyOrderEnvironmentLive` for real money operations or `MyOrderEnvironmentSandbox` for testing purposes.
+* `environment`: use `MyOrderEnvironmentLive` for real money operations or `MyOrderEnvironmentSandbox` or `MyOrderEnvironmentPlayground` for testing purposes.
 * `defaultMerchantDescription`: Customize the description that some services like iDeal will show in the bank description receipt.
 * Available payment providers can be changed by using the `configureWithPaymentProviders` method.
 Example:
 ```